Blessed with a Mediterranean climate similar to France or California, Chile has the added advantage of being south of the equator.

 History of wine in Chile

-Chile has a long wine history dating back to the mid 16th century (first recorded wine production in 1540).
-The Spanish Conquistadores who colonized Chile established a thriving wine production initially with grapes from Peru....so strong that the Spanish government banned exports from Chile in fear of it weakening domestic Spanish production.
+Chile has a long wine history dating back to the mid 16th century, with the first recorded wine production in 1540.
+The Spanish Conquistadores who colonized Chile established a thriving wine production initially with grapes from Peru; so strong that the Spanish government banned exports from Chile in fear of it weakening domestic Spanish production.
 Despite the early Spanish impact, Chilean wine has been more influenced by France, particularly Bordeaux.
 In the mid 19th century wealthy Chilean landowners traveled extensively to France and brought back many French varieties, mainly Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, Sauvignon Blanc and Semillon.
 The phylloxera epidemic at the end of the 19th century led to an exodus of French wine professionals to Chile.
 Chile has never had a phylloxera problem.

 Political turmoil disrupted the wine business and it was not until the return of the free market in the 1980s that it began to revive.
 Until this time, Chilean wine was of poor quality and largely consumed in the domestic market.
 The speed of change has been phenomenal.
 In 1995 there were just 12 wineries in Chile; by 2005 the number had risen to over 70.
 Major foreign investment accelerated in the early 1990s and with it came new technology and a dedication to producing export quality wine.

 A key change was the move away from wooden barrels, beech wood, to stainless steel.
 Stainless steel enables greater temperature control, particularly during fermentation.
 Without this temperature control and refrigeration Chilean wines would not have progressed.